sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 Since we're using the SSD300 variant, the images would need to be sized at `300, 300` pixels and in the RGB format.

-Remember, we're using a VGG-16 base pretrained on ImageNet that is available in PyTorch's `torchvision` module.
+Remember, we're using a VGG-16 base pretrained on ImageNet that is already available in PyTorch's `torchvision` module.
 [This page](https://pytorch.org/docs/master/torchvision/models.html) details the preprocessing or transformation we would need to perform in order to use this model – pixel values must be in the range [0,1] and we must then normalize the image by the mean and standard deviation of the ImageNet images' RGB channels.

 ```python
 mean = [0.485, 0.456, 0.406]